-A skill development course for people who have mastered the basic dark-room techniques, such as processing film and making high quality prints.
+A skill development course for people who have mastered the basic darkroom techniques, such as processing film and making high quality prints.
 Emphasis is on new laboratory photographic techniques and the development of individual creativity in the darkroom, offering the student an additional medium of expression.
-The photographer will be able to make better prints from negatives.
-Creative Darkroom is designed to provide students with an understanding and appreciation of creative photography as art through control of darkroom procedures.
-Two hours lecture, two hours non-lecture a week.
+Two hours lecture, four hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC credit limitations.
 See counselor.

-PHOTOGRAPHY 157 - 3 Units Documentary Photography
+PHOTOGRAPHY 157A-B - 3 Units Documentary Photography